 You may also like to check out:

-Some third-party applications may cause the no Wi-Fi after installing Windows 10 Anniversary Update problem.
+Some third-party applications may cause the no Wi-Fi after installing Windows 10 Fall Creators Update problem.
 Try to perform a clean boot to get rid of it.
 Follow these steps:

 Step 1.
 Hold down the Shift key and click Restart.

 Step 2.
 Select Troubleshoot > Advanced > Startup Settings > Restart.

 Step 3.
 After your PC restarts, press F4 to select Enable Safe Mode.